curvegrid/go-ethereum-wiki/Developers'-Guide.md

 ## Go environment

-We assuming that you have [`go` installed](https://github.com/ethereum/go-ethereum/wiki/Installing-Go), `GOPATH` is set.
+We assume that you have [`go` installed](https://github.com/ethereum/go-ethereum/wiki/Installing-Go), `GOPATH` is set.

 **Note**:You must have your working copy under `$GOPATH/src/github.com/ethereum/go-ethereum`.
 You also usually want to checkout the `develop` branch (instead of master).

-Since `go` does not use relative path for import, in working in any other directory will have no effect, since the import paths will be appended to `$GOPATH/src`, and if the lib does not exist, the version at master HEAD will be downloaded.
+Since `go` does not use relative path for import, working in any other directory will have no effect, since the import paths will be appended to `$GOPATH/src`, and if the lib does not exist, the version at master HEAD will be downloaded.

 Most likely you will be working from your fork of `go-ethereum`, let's say from `github.com/nirname/go-ethereum`.
 Clone or move your fork into the right place: